imprld01/24-Puzzle-Solving/README.md

 by A* searching according to Manhattan Distance, a consistent heuristic.

 This is an assignment on NTOU Artificial Intelligence 2016 Spring.
-This repository as a note for me help me to find the code in the future! 😀
+This repository as a note help me to find the code in the future! 😀

 # Testing Input